GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-citations-and-attachments.md

 For example, a policy document that satisfies several control families is attached as a `resource` in the `back-matter`, with a UUID of `"3df7eeea-421b-459d-98cf-3d972bec610a"`.
-Each control satisfied by that policy, links to the policy using a URI fragment as follows:
+Each control satisfied by that policy links to the policy using a URI fragment as follows:
 {{< highlight xml "linenos=table" >}}
 <link href="#3df7eeea-421b-459d-98cf-3d972bec610a" rel="policy" />
 {{< /highlight >}}